ToshioCP/Gtk4-tutorial/src/sec10.src.md

 It is a child object of GtkTextView and has a new member `file` in it.
 The important thing is to manage the Gfile object pointed by `file`.

-- What is necessary to GFile when generating (or initializing) TfeTextView?
+- What is necessary to GFile when creating (or initializing) TfeTextView?
 - What is necessary to GFile when destructing TfeTextView?
 - TfeTextView should read/write a file by itself or not?
 - How it communicates with objects outside?